httpwg/http-extensions/draft-ietf-httpbis-priority.md

 # IANA Considerations

-This specification registers the following entry in the Permanent Message Header Field Names registry established by {{?RFC3864}}:
+This specification registers the following entry in the Hypertext Transfer Protocol (HTTP) Field Name Registry:

-Header field name:
-: Priority
+* Field name: Priority

-Applicable protocol:
-: http

-Status:
+* Status: permanent
-: standard

-Author/change controller:
-: IETF

-Specification document(s):
+* Specification document(s): \[this document\]
-: This document

-Related information:
-: n/a
+* Comments:

 This specification registers the following entry in the HTTP/2 Settings registry established by {{HTTP2}}: